-16 With-profits funds

-Stock market return linked but with fewer ups and downs than investing directly in shares

-18 Investment trusts

-Public company aiming to make money by investing in other companies

-19 Stocks & Shares ISAs

-Investing in wide range of different tax-efficient investments

-20 Lifetime ISA

-Helping you save for a first home or for your retirement at the same time

-21 Investment bonds

-Life insurance policies where you invest a lump sum in a variety of available funds

-22 Different investments options
+14 WITH-PROFITS FUNDS Stock market return linked but with fewer ups and downs than investing directly in shares 16 INVESTMENT TRUSTS Public company aiming to make money by investing in other companies 17 STOCKS & SHARES ISAS Investing in wide range of different tax-efficient investments 18 LIFETIME ISA Helping you save for a first home or for your retirement at the same time 19 INVESTMENT BONDS Life insurance policies where you invest a lump sum in a variety of available funds 20 DIFFERENT INVESTMENTS OPTIONS Assessing which approach is best for your needs

-Assessing which approach is best for your needs
+Reviewing your needs and goals

-REVIEWING YOUR NEEDS AND GOALS

-The most radical changes to pensions in almost a hundred years
+Take the time to think about what you really want from your investments

+The sooner you start investing, the better off you will be.
+This is a simple truth, and it is based on the fact that even the most conservative investments grow on a compound basis.